geops/website/content/blog/pycon2026/index.en.md

 One topic appeared throughout almost every talk and panel discussion: AI agents are changing the way software is built.

-One particularly interesting panel focused on how developers and tech leads are already integrating AI into their daily workflows, as well as the opportunities and risks they see for the future.
+One particularly interesting panel featured developers and tech leads openly discussing how they already integrate AI into their daily workflows and what opportunities and risks they see for the future.

-What stood out most was that there is still no universally established workflow.
+What stood out most was that there is still no clear, standardized workflow.
 Teams are experimenting, testing different tools, and figuring out their own approaches to AI-assisted development.
 Especially for data-intensive or highly complex tasks, many developers still intentionally prefer manual implementation.

 Another interesting trend was the increasing use of Markdown for defining requirements.
 Requirements and implementation are moving closer together.
 This is something we have also observed at geOps, and we are currently adapting our own processes accordingly.